 With a view to decarbonizing its logistics, the automaker’s network of transporters fill in their average consumption and CO2 reduction commitments in an ECO2 questionnaire, and the Supply Chain department then analyzes their environmental performance.
 The results of these efforts are significant: 5,700 tonnes of CO2 have been avoided.

 Avenues for reflection about decarbonization

 All Supply Chain players are aware of their key role in decarbonizing the sector, in order to help reduce greenhouse gas emissions.
 So, what are the prospects and levers of action available to achieve this?

-Like all economic sectors, transport plays a major role in the global energy transition.
+Transport plays a major role in the global energy transition like all economic sectors.
 Whether for private travel or the transport of goods, it accounts for around 30% of GHG emissions in France (according to the French Ministry of the Environment).
-Road vehicles, such as trucks, coaches and buses, account for 22% of transport sector emissions.
+Road vehicles, such as trucks, coaches, and buses, account for 22% of transport sector emissions.
 Decarbonizing the supply chain is therefore a crucial factor in reducing the environmental impact of these emissions.
 This is a strong expectation on the part of both public authorities and consumers, who are increasingly inclined to make responsible purchases.